ZEPL/zepl-documentation/docs/guide/sharing_notebooks.md

 You can set your notebook to public or private mode in the same dialog used when you share a notebook.

 The default value of each notebook is **Unpublished**.
 It means the notebook is set as private mode.
-So no one would be able to access the notebook, except the ZEPL users that it has been shared with, and public URL won't work in this status.
+No one will be able to access an Unpublished notebook, expect for those ZEPL users who have access to the notebook through sharing or a space.

 <img src="../../img/publish_dialog.png" class="image-box big-img"/>

-If you want to make your notebook public and allow anyone to access to it, just slide the toggle bar.
+Toggling publish will generate a public URL for the notebook.
-It will generate the public URL for the notebook.
-Copy to the clipboard and visit the site.
+Anyone who has access to this URL will be able to view the notebook in read-only mode.

 <br/>